This article is for general information and training context, not personal medical advice. See our disclaimer and editor policy.

-When you hear about any new modality, one of the first questions is naturally, “Is it safe?”.
+When you hear about any new method, one of the first questions is naturally, “Is it safe?”.
 Biomagnetism therapy uses static magnets placed on mapped points of the body.
-For many people this is experienced as gentle and relaxing—but, like any wellness approach, it has limits and clear contraindications.
+For many people this is felt as gentle and relaxing.
+But, like any wellness way, it has limits and clear when not to use.

-Understanding these boundaries is part of being a responsible client or practitioner.
-Safety comes from both the nature of the technique and the way it is practiced, including communication with healthcare providers.
+Grasp these boundaries is part of being a fair client or pro.
+Safety comes from both the nature of the technique and the way it is practiced, such as talking with doctors.

 - Biomagnetism uses static magnets placed externally on top of clothing—no injections, drugs, or surgery.

-- Sessions are typically quiet and gentle, with the client resting while magnets are in place.
+- Sessions are often quiet and gentle, with the client resting while magnets are in place.

-- Clear informed consent and honest communication about goals and limits are essential.
+- Clear told consent and honest talking about goals and limits are key.

 - Biomagnetism must always sit alongside, not instead of, appropriate medical care.